Avaiga/taipy-doc/docs/manuals/core/scheduling/index.md

 ```

 In the above example, we schedule the `tp.submit(monthly_scenario)` method with different intervals.
+Notice that we chose to submit a scenario as an example, but any Python method can be scheduled.

 - First, we need to call the `every()` method and provide the time interval.
   If not provided, the default interval is 1.